 UPDATE: Tyler city officials say historical maps show that a marble company was once located at the site where the parking garage is being built.
 Therefore, it is very possible that the gravestone found this morning was made by the company but never moved to a grave site.
-Watch both videos embedded in this story page for the full story.

 BY CASEY MURPHY, firstname.lastname@example.org

 Self proclaimed history buff and relic hunter Rick Garrett discovered something special in Tyler today.

 Rodney Kinard, with L&L Asphalt, called him while digging with a track hoe during work on the new parking garage at Elm Street and Broadway Avenue and said he found something Garrett needed to see.

 The foreman had unearthed a baby’s tombstone from 1883.